bvirxx/bLUe_PYSIDE/README.md

  Selection masks are automatically created from 2.5D LUTs, based on the node selection.
 Masks can be freely edited.

-Multiple adjustment layers can be exported as a single 3D LUT in .cube format.
+A stack of adjustment layers can be exported as a single 3D LUT in .cube format.

-In addition to color images in formats jpg, tif, png, bLUe can develop raw files in all usual formats : nef, cr2, dng, ...
+bLUe can develop raw images in all usual formats : nef, cr2, dng, ...
 It supports dng/dcp dual illuminant camera profiles.

-The program is fully modular : controls are implemented as independent adjustment layers using a common GUI.
-New functionality can be added very quickly and any imaging library exposing Python bindings can take advantage of the GUI.

-In addition, bLUe provides drawing layers and versatile paint brushes.
+bLUe provides drawing layers and versatile paint brushes.

 bLUe is aware of multi-screen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.